imostafizur/DSEBD_Prediction/README.md

 # DSEBD_Prediction
-This repository build for analysis Grameenphone Limited (GPL) data for DSEBD_Prediction.
+This repository build for analysis Grameenphone Limited (GPL) , Walton and Orion Pharmaceutical  data for DSEBD Prediction.

 ## Analysis
 #### Bolinger Band
 ![](Images/BB.png)
 This is Bolinger Band plot for GPL.
 This plot shows the upper and lower band of GPL stock price.
 The upper band is 2 standard deviation above the 20-day moving average and the lower band is 2 standard deviation below the 20-day moving average.
 The bands automatically widen when volatility increases and narrow when volatility decreases.
 The bands also automatically adjust to price changes.
 The bands are a dynamic indicator that change as the market changes.

 #### RSI